cockpit-project/cockpit/test/ARCHITECTURE.md

 Having collected the "destructive", "non-destructive" and affected tests a scheduling loop is started, if a machine was provided it is used for the "non-destructive" tests, "destructive" tests will always spawn a new machine.
-If no machine is provided a pool of global machines is created based on the provided `--jobs` and "non-destructive" tests.
+If no machine is provided a pool of global machines for "non-destructive" tests depending on available CPUs and RAM.
 The test runner will first try to assign all "non-destructive" tests on the available global machines and start the tests.

 The scheduling loop periodically inspects all running tests and polls if the